‘We need to shut traffic down’: Massive crack in Memphis bridge prompted urgent 911 calls

-Traffic was blocked off entirely and will remain that way indefinitely while crews investigate the crack, officials said, cutting off a major artery for trucking and commuter traffic.
-Mississippi River traffic under the bridge was halted for more than two days and reopened on Friday morning with more than 1,000 barges in the queue, according to the U.S. Coast Guard.
+Traffic was blocked entirely and will remain that way indefinitely while crews investigate the crack, officials said, cutting off a major artery for trucking and commuter traffic.
+Mississippi River traffic under the bridge was halted for more than two days and reopened Friday morning with more than 1,000 barges in the queue, according to the U.S. Coast Guard.
 The bottleneck disrupted shipments of grain and other dry cargo, as well as “red flag” cargo such as fuel oil, officials said.

 The nearly five-decade-old bridge, which straddles the Tennessee-Arkansas line, became the latest symbol in the tortured effort to fix the nation’s failing infrastructure, which was in the spotlight this week as President Biden met with congressional Republicans to try to negotiate a deal on his proposed $2.3 trillion infrastructure plan.

-The discovery of the crack came just a couple of months after the American Society of Civil Engineers, America’s leading engineering professional group, gave the United States a miserable C-minus on its quadrennial infrastructure report card.
-The group found that more than 40 percent of the nation’s roadways were in poor or mediocre condition, with some of them facing increased risk of catastrophic failure, a figure that was essentially unchanged from the previous report four years earlier.
+The discovery of the crack came just a couple of months after the American Society of Civil Engineers, the country’s leading engineering professional group, gave the United States a miserable C-minus on its quadrennial infrastructure report card.
+The group found that more than 40 percent of the nation’s roadways were in poor or mediocre condition, with some of them facing increased risk of catastrophic failure, a figure essentially unchanged from the previous report four years earlier.

 Bridges were particularly high on the group’s list of concerns.
 Close to half of the country’s 617,000 bridges are more than 50 years old, according to the report card, and more than 46,000 are structurally deficient.

 Biden’s infrastructure plan seeks to address some of those problems by steering $115 billion in extra money to help repair 20,000 miles of roads and 10,000 bridges nationwide.
-But Republicans have balked at some aspects of the legislation such as climate-change initiatives that they say stretch the traditional definition of infrastructure, leaving the path forward unclear.
+But Republicans have balked at some aspects of the legislation, such as climate-change initiatives that they say stretch the traditional definition of infrastructure, leaving the path forward unclear.

-In a fact sheet supporting Biden’s infrastructure plan, the White House said Tennessee, like other states, “suffered from a systemic lack of investment” in infrastructure and reported that 881 of the state’s bridges were in poor condition.
+In a fact sheet supporting Biden’s infrastructure plan, the White House said Tennessee, like other states, “has suffered from a systemic lack of investment” in infrastructure and reported that 881 of the state’s bridges are in poor condition.

 In Biden’s infrastructure moonshot, a big question: Can the nation still achieve its highest ambitions?